greenelab/czi-seed-rfa/manuscript.md

 [@vpa3pNZU,@XjfRUvN5,@TkR5VPF7,@V3nGUaio,@eMe9qeSH,@1GR3FIJMG,@GC2u23Xj,@OekvE5up]).
 Because of the substantial number of groups developing neural network based methods, we do not currently plan additional efforts on methods development beyond scCoGAPS.
-However, we will continue to use and rigorously evaluate these methods.
-We will incorporate the best performing methods into our search and catalog tools.
-The latent space team from the HCA collaborative networks RFA (including PIs Fertig, Goff, Greene, and Patro) is defining common output formats for low-dimensional representations from distinct classes of methods.
+However, we will continue to use and rigorously evaluate these methods and incorporate the best performing methods into our search and catalog tools.
+The latent space team from the HCA collaborative networks RFA (including PIs Fertig, Goff, Greene, and Patro) is establishing common definitions and requirements for latent spaces for the HCA, as well as standardized output formats for low-dimensional representations from distinct classes of methods.

 The *second part of our work on base enabling technologies* is the improvement of techniques for fast and accurate quantification.
 Existing approaches for quantification from scRNA-seq data using tagged-end end protocols (e.g. 10x Chromium, drop-Seq, inDrop, etc.) have no mechanism for accounting for reads mapping between multiple genes in the resulting quantification estimates.
-This affects approximately 15-25% of the reads in a typical experiment.
-It reduces quantification accuracy, and leads to systematic biases in gene expression estimates that correlate with the size of gene families and gene function [@FPpU83vH].
+This affects approximately 15-25% of the reads generated in a typical experiment.
+This reduces quantification accuracy, and leads to systematic biases in gene expression estimates that correlate with the size of gene families and gene function[@FPpU83vH].
 We recently developed a quantification method for tagged-end data that accounts for reads mapping to multiple genomic loci in a principled and consistent way [**CITE?**].
 We will expand on this work by, building these capabilities into a production quality tool for the processing of